 Griffith is widely credited with proliferating continuity editing and establishing the 180 degree rule in film.
 Eleven years after the release of Griffith’s most iconic work, The Birth of a Nation, Russian filmmaker Sergei Eisenstein released Battleship Potemkin – a film that has come to be synonymous with Soviet Montage Theory.

 So in this very short period of time from the turn of the 20th century to 1925, a lot of the film language that we still use today was established — everything from wipes to dissolves to fades had already been invented and mastered by some of cinema’s most ingenious pioneers.

 But how do we know what all of these cuts and movie transitions look like?
 And more importantly, how do we apply them in our own films?
-We’re going to break down every major type of cut and transition, but first let’s watch a video that quickly explains each with some excellent examples.
+We’re going to break down every major type of cut and transition.

 Now that we’ve seen snippets of different editing cuts and transitions, let’s inspect each type more closely!

 Movie Scene Transitions

 Asynchronous sound is when the sound isn’t synchronized with the video.
-Asynchronous sound can be used to lead in to a new shot, or emphasize an auditory aspect before transitioning.
+This sound can be used to lead in to a new shot, or emphasize an auditory aspect before transitioning.

 Cross cuts go back and forth between two shots that are happening at the same time in order to build scale, continuity and or tension.
 Christopher Nolan does an amazing job of using cross cuts in movies like Memento and Interstellar.
 Let’s take a look at a video that explores the art of Nolan's cross-cutting.